 Willie’s isn’t the easiest place to spot.
 The taco shop is hidden behind the Third Street / Jefferson light rail station, but can be spotted behind a metal tower, one of the “Station Beacons” designed by artist Cliff Garten.
 For those using the westbound train, the Third Street / Washington station is just a block to the north.
 Phoenix has not yet attained the goal of having bike racks on every corner, but one is conveniently found right outside the restaurant’s patio.

 As its name might suggest, Willie’s isn’t a thoroughly Mexican establishment along the lines of those envisioned in the notorious “every corner” wording.
 Instead, the restaurant mixes some authentic Mexican traditions with some others that are unabashedly Americanized, targeting a broad audience of sports fans, concert goers, convention attendees, and downtown workers.
-The location — across the street from both the Talking Stick Resort Arena and the Phoenix Convention Center and just a block from Chase Field — makes it a pre and post-event hotspot.
+The location — across the street from both the basketball arena and the Phoenix Convention Center and just a block from Chase Field — makes it a pre and post-event hotspot.

 Willie’s is an informal place where specials are written on surfboards and orders are taken at the counter.
 There’s a bar at the center of everything, colorful murals on the walls, and a beach atmosphere with both indoor and outdoor seating.
 Before finding a place to sit, customers receive a numbered placard, stop to pick up disposable utensils and napkins, and then make a trip to the salsa bar.
 Willie’s routinely offers six different salsas with occasional additions.
 The mild, red salsa fresca is the default choice that comes with an a-la-carte order of a bowl of chips.